 The Tatra Mountains (or Tatry in Polish) are the highest part of the Carpathian mountain range, making it a popular tourist destination in Poland.
 This mountain range creates a natural border between Slovakia and Poland which make it a great place to visit for those who plan on traveling between the two countries.
 These mountains are smaller than the Alps, but the landscape here has a very Alpine feel to it.

-Tourists not only visit the area to ski or snowboard, but to view the wildlife here as the Tatra mountains are known for housing several endemic species of plants and animals including the Tatra chamois and the caddis fly.
-There are several eco-tours that run through the area which offer spectacular views of not only the mountain peaks, but of much of the flora and fauna located here.
+Tourists not only visit the area to ski or snowboard but to view the wildlife here as the Tatra mountains are known for housing several endemic species of plants and animals including the Tatra chamois and the caddisfly.
+There are several eco-tours that run through the area.
+These offer spectacular views of not only the mountain peaks but of much of the flora and fauna located here.

 Masurian Lake District

 The Masurian Lake District is an area located in Northeastern Poland that is known for having over 2000 lakes.
-Many of the lakes are connected by rivers and canals which creates a massive waterway.
+Many of the lakes are connected by rivers and canals which create a massive waterway.
 There are so many lakes in the area, that 15% of the area is comprised of lakes, rivers, and waterways.
-The Masurian Lakes are a prime place for those who enjoy water sports such as yachting, canoeing, and anglers.
+The Masurian Lakes District is a prime place for those who enjoy water sports such as yachting, canoeing, and anglers.

 These freshwater lakes are also a popular area for hiking and camping as there are a large number of nature trails in the area.
 The area is also teeming with plant and animal life which make is the perfect spot for anyone interested in eco-tours.
 In fact, the Białowieża Forest is actually located in the Masurian Lake District which is another reason that many tourists visit the area.